 Monitoring – where possible the system should have some form of monitoring capability to ensure the information provided is reliable – this is commonly known as integrity and may have performance targets depending on the system.

+Some GNSS constellations offer authentication services which could be considered for implementation

+It may not be possible to remove the risk of system interference, whether natural or man-made.
+To mitigate such events, multiple position solutions should be employed, systems that are dissimilar in approach and failure modes as part of a system of systems approach.

+GNSS signals usually originate from satellites, which should be well above the horizon.
+Antennas are available that attenuate signals that originate from lower than ~5 degrees above the horizon, that may assist in effective blocking of jamming or spoofing signals, that are mostly send from the ground.

+Make use of the SBAS and GBAS systems/information services to alert about jamming and/or spoofing of GNSS signals.

+Make use of the provisions in AIS and VDES to mitigate jamming and/or spoofing.

+For the mariners use the physical AtoNs to check the reliability of PNT.

 ENG is working on a Guideline to support resilient PNT.
 This GL discusses a number of vulnerabilities and options to achieve resilient PNT, and while it mentions cyber security it is not captured in detail.